me2resh/me2resh.com/src/_posts/eventbridge-destinations-api.md

 top: 1
 category: code
 tags:
+  - aws
-  - php
+  - serverless
-  - doctrine
+  - sam
-  - mysql
+  - eventbridge
 date: 2021-09-15
-title: Eventbridge Destinations API
+title: Eventbridge API Destinations Example using SAM
 ---
-Eventbridge is one of the powerful tools in the AWS toolbox when you move towards loosely coupled / event-driven architectures.
+[EventBridge](https://aws.amazon.com/eventbridge/) is one of the powerful tools in the AWS toolbox when you move towards loosely coupled / event-driven architectures.

-In this blog post, I would like to explain by example one of my use cases of event bridge using API Destinations.
+In this blog post, I would like to explain by example one of my use cases of [EventBridge](https://aws.amazon.com/eventbridge/) using [API Destinations](https://aws.amazon.com/blogs/compute/using-api-destinations-with-amazon-eventbridge/).

 <!-- more -->

 ## What is EventBridge?

-Eventbridge is a serverless event bus that enables you to build event-driven applications at scale using events generated from your applications.
+[EventBridge](https://aws.amazon.com/eventbridge/) is a serverless event bus that enables you to build event-driven applications at scale using events generated from your applications.

 ## How it works?

 Evnebridge connects applications using events, You can fire an event from one of your applications and define filtering rules to route them to specific targets.
-Those targets can be AWS Services in the same AWS account, another AWS account, or API destinations via HTTP.
+Those targets can be AWS Services in the same AWS account, another AWS account, or [API Destinations](https://aws.amazon.com/blogs/compute/using-api-destinations-with-amazon-eventbridge/) via HTTP.

 ## What are API Destinations?

 API Destinations are a form of 3rd party targets(SaaS applications)that can be invoked by event bridge events using REST API calls.
-API Destinations supports basic, OAuth, and API Key authorization.
+[API Destinations](https://aws.amazon.com/blogs/compute/using-api-destinations-with-amazon-eventbridge/) supports basic, OAuth, and API Key authorization.
 There are many API destination partners listed here, but you can also use this feature with any 3rd party that has a REST API.

 ## A working examples